-- Aux 2 is unavailable at sample rates of 176.4 kHz and 192 kHz. - The outputs of the aux buses have additional latency compared to the monitor outputs.
-This is necessary to maintain the lowest possible latency for the dry signals.
-The additional aux latency values are below. - 72 samples All models except Apollo X rack models - 76 samples Apollo X rack models (x6, x8, x8p, x16)
+- Aux 2 is unavailable at sample rates of 176.4 kHz and 192 kHz. - The outputs of the aux buses have 32 samples of additional latency compared to the monitor outputs.
+This is necessary to maintain the lowest possible latency for the dry signals. - Although Apollo FireWire does not support +12 dB gain on auxiliary returns, the Console interface reflects this functionality to maintain session compatibility with Apollo Thunderbolt interface models.